ZeroIntensity/discobase/docs/library.md

     asyncio.run(main())
 ```

 OK, so what's the fix?
-The `table()` decorator still _marks_ the `User` type as part of the database in the above example, so all we need to do is tell the database to do it's table building a second time -- we can do this through the `build_tables()` method.
+The `table()` decorator still _marks_ the `User` type as part of the database in the above example, so all we need to do is tell the database to do it's table construction a second time&mdash;we can do this through the `build_tables()` method.
 Our fixed version of the example above would look like:

 ```py
 import discobase